Dallas Braden: Broadcasting career

-In 2014, Braden joined ESPN as a Baseball Tonight analyst and, the next season, moved into the broadcast booth as a color analyst on games.
+In 2014, Braden joined ESPN as a Baseball Tonight analyst.
+The following season, he moved into the broadcast booth as a color analyst on games.

 Early in the 2016 season, Braden was moved to ESPN's Monday Night Baseball booth following the network's dismissal of Curt Schilling.
 Braden was laid off with dozens of other ESPN employees on April 26, 2017.

 On July 14, 2017, Braden debuted on NBC Sports California as a new field-level analyst for the A's broadcasts.
 Since then, he has substituted for Ray Fosse in the TV booth as a color commentator.
-His trademark call for replays of A's home runs is, “All aboard!
-Next stop...
-Pound-town!”

-In 2017, Braden started a podcast and Facebook Live show, "Starting 9", with co-host Jared Carrabis on Barstool Sports that lasted until 2021.

-He also hosts a radio show on Barstool's SiriusXM channel called Dialed In with Dallas Braden.
+In 2017, Braden started a podcast and Facebook Live show, "Starting 9," with co-host Jared Carrabis on Barstool Sports, which lasted until 2021.
+He also hosts a radio show on Barstool's SiriusXM channel called "Dialed In with Dallas Braden."

-From April 2022, he became co-host to Carrabis' new podcast "Baseball is Dead" for DraftKings.
+In April 2022, he became co-host to Carrabis' new podcast "Baseball Is Dead" for DraftKings, and later Underdog Fantasy.

+Braden was criticized for his actions on May 5, 2023, during a broadcast between the A's and the Kansas City Royals.
+During the game, his broadcast partner Glen Kuiper appeared to have said "nigger league museum" when referring to a visit the two had made earlier in the day to the Negro Leagues Baseball Museum (NLBM) in Kansas City.
+Braden remained silent after the comment, later telling the media that "the nuances of live television mean that sometimes we, as broadcasters, miss some of what you, our audience, see and hear … In that moment, I missed the live comment, and I was not aware of it until the sixth inning when Glen Kuiper made an apology."

+Braden provided color commentary for Domingo Germán's perfect game for NBC Sports California on June 28, 2023.

 Personal life

 Braden helps give food and money for Charity Communities in Stockton.
 On Thanksgiving, he personally collects and distributes food for the needy.
 In 2011, the University of the Pacific in Stockton gave Braden an Annual Community Service Award.

-Braden threw out the first pitch at the opening ceremonies of the 2006 Little League World Series.

 In October 2015, the Los Rios Community College District honored Braden as a distinguished alumnus on behalf of American River College where he was a student and played baseball for two seasons.